 The first thing to keep in mind regarding Karkaroff’s hearing is that this was not actually a public trial.
 Karkaroff had already been tried, sentenced, and had been in Azkaban for about a year by the time Voldemort fell.
 And if Snape has always been known by the DEs to be spying on Dumbledore the situation, on Voldemort’s end, was already covered.

-From Tom’s vantage point; “The DE who came in from the cold” was Snape’s cover story to Dumbledore, who backed it up at the hearing.
-Karkaroff either wasn’t on the “need to know’ list or he just threw Snape’s name in as a last-ditch effort to enhance his own value, but Voldemort, who helped set the whole situation up, would have already been fully aware of it.
+From Tom’s vantage point; “The DE who came in from the cold” was Snape’s cover story with Dumbledore, who backed it up at the hearing.
+Karkaroff either wasn’t on the “need to know’ list regarding Snape’s mission, or he just threw Snape’s name in as a last-ditch effort to enhance his own value, but Voldemort, who helped set the whole situation up, would have already been fully aware of it.
 Dumbledore’s testimony only revealed that Dumbledore believed the interpretation of events that Voldemort had intended him to believe.

-In fact, it is clear from this scene that Snape had already had his hearing, of which Dumbledore was reminding everyone, and that there is probably an official record of it on file.
-Given that Karkaroff was probably clamoring to make a plea bargain from the moment that his Dark mark disappeared, if Snape’s panel had already taken place, there is some reason to suspect that it may have been both very private, and was held when he first started working at Hogwarts, before the end of the war itself, and that he was officially known by Voldemort to now be passing himself off as a Ministry informant, reporting via Dumbledore.
+In fact, it is clear from this scene that Snape had already had his hearing, of which Dumbledore was reminding everyone, and that there is undoubtedly an official record of it on file.
+Given that Karkaroff was probably clamoring to make a plea bargain from the moment that his Dark mark disappeared, if Snape’s panel had already taken place, there is some reason to suspect that it may have been both very private, and had been held when he first started working at Hogwarts, before the end of the war itself, and that he was officially known by Voldemort to now be passing himself off as a Ministry informant, reporting via Dumbledore.

 I had finally come to the conclusion that, until the time of the Prophecy, Snape’s primary function within the DEs may not actually have been Potions brewing, despite his unquestionable gift for it.
-He was one of Malfoy’s henchmen, and unless he was already fully engaged in some professional training program — such as, say, Healer training at St Mungo’s Hospital, or an aprenticeship for a Potions Mastery — although he obliged with Potions when needed, his primary duty was more likely to be the gathering and verification of information.
+He was one of Malfoy’s henchmen, and unless he was already fully engaged in some professional training program — such as, say, Healer training at St Mungo’s Hospital, or an apprenticeship for a Potions Mastery — although he obliged with Potions when needed, his primary duty was more likely to be the gathering and verification of information.
 His marked affinity for this sort of work had been apparent even before he finished school, and it is just as likely to have proved essential to Malfoy prior to Snape’s supposed change of allegiance as it has been to Dumbledore since that point.
-In short: he has always been engaged in espionage at some level.
+In short: he has always been engaged in espionage at some level

-Given Rita Skeeter’s obvious Malfoy connections, it is likely that Malfoy and his entire “cell” may have been Voldemort’s “intelligence” unit rather than one of the units engaged in active violence.
+Given Rita Skeeter’s obvious Malfoy connections, it appears likely that Malfoy and his entire “cell” may have been Voldemort’s “intelligence” unit rather than one of the units engaged in active violence.
 We already know from observation that Lucius Malfoy can’t really be trusted to keep his head if he is posted on the front lines, or in any position where he is likely to encounter a direct challenge.
 He always flies off the handle and does or says something stupid, and his specialty seems more on the order of blackmail and extortion than in matters requiring brute force, or quasi-military discipline.